 Brickell Avenue Bridge Schedule, Traffic and Solutions -- All You Need To Know

 Ever tried driving from Brickell to Downtown Miami for lunch?
-Most Miamians dread the thought of catching the dreaded Brickell Avenue drawbridge, which opens every hour or half-hour during non-curfew hours to allow river traffic to pass under.
+Most Miamians dread the thought of catching the dreaded Brickell Avenue bridge, a drawbridge that opens every hour or half-hour during non-curfew hours to allow river and traffic and boats to pass under.

 So what’s the problem?
 A big one!

-But when the right of passage is exploited to let pleasure craft (read super yachts) sail through is when the conversation takes a turn.
+But when the right of passage is exploited to let the growing number of pleasure craft (read superyachts) sail through is when the conversation takes a turn.

-Only boats pushed by tugboat, government vessels, or in an emergency are allowed to pass during curfew hours.
+Only boats pushed by tugboats, government vessels, or in an emergency are allowed to pass during curfew hours.
 The bridge curfew hours are applicable on all weekdays, except Federal holidays.

 Proposed Solutions for Brickell Avenue Bridge Traffic

 There’s a huge laundry list of solutions that have been proposed over the years to solve the gridlock caused by the Brickell Avenue Bridge.
-Which of these are practical and which aren’t is something I’ll leave up to you to decide:
+Which of these are practical and which aren’t is something we’ll leave up to you to decide.